Directory Structure

 └── api

-We can see that an application plugin has the same directory structure and configuration files as webman.
-In fact, the development experience is basically no different from developing a standard webman application.
-The plugin directory and naming follow the PSR4 specification.
-Since the plugins are placed under the plugin directory, the namespace all starts with plugin
+An application plugin has the same directory structure and configuration files as webman.
+In practice, the development experience is virtually identical to developing a regular webman application.

 About the api Directory